im3dabasia/gutenberg/packages/block-editor/src/components/text-alignment-control/README.md

 # TextAlignmentControl

 The `TextAlignmentControl` component is responsible for rendering a control element that allows users to select and apply text alignment options to blocks or elements in the Gutenberg editor.
-It provides an intuitive interface for aligning text with options such as `left`, `center`, `right`, and `justify`.
+It provides an intuitive interface for aligning text with options such as `left`, `center` and `right`.

-## Development guidelines

-### Usage
+## Usage

-Renders the Text Alignment Component with `left`, `center`, `right`, and `justify` alignment options.
+Renders the Text Alignment Component with `left`, `center` and `right` alignment options.

 ```jsx
 import { TextAlignmentControl } from '@wordpress/block-editor';